abhipreets2/cybulde-data-preparation/README.md

 in this case there is nothing stored in the config store as "local_dask_cluster", but hydra will start looking for a folder within the main config folder called "dask_cluster" within which a "local_dask_cluster.yaml" should be present in order to be used.

-Data storage:
-- This can be either a local implementation or cloud, in my case I have used GCP bucket to store the actual data.
-- GIT does not store the actual data it is only used to track the version.
-DVC integration with GIT enables us to do this, different version of data will have different tags in the GIT repo.
-- GCP bucket is where we store the raw and cleaned data.

-Compute:
-- We are using the concept of distributed data processing to process our data, the scheduler will create multiple workers which will be doing the data cleaning task and reporting back to the scheduler.
-- The compute will read the data and apply transformations on it to make the data clean.
-Finally the cleaned and labelled data will be stored in GCP bucket from where it can be picked up by the machine learning model.

 ## Issues faced
 - Because of the recent pygit2 naming changes, dvc is not working as intended.
 To fix this downgrade the version of pygit.
 This issues is reported [here](https://github.com/iterative/dvc/issues/10431)
 - If you have been running docker with sudo until now as I did, it is time to switch up.
-Using `sudo docker push` looks for credentials in the /root/.docker instead of ~/.docker, as reported [here](https://www.googlecloudcommunity.com/gc/Developer-Tools/Permission-quot-artifactregistry-repositories-uploadArtifacts/m-p/665497/highlight/true#M1638)
+Using `sudo docker` looks for credentials in the /root/.docker instead of ~/.docker, as reported [here](https://www.googlecloudcommunity.com/gc/Developer-Tools/Permission-quot-artifactregistry-repositories-uploadArtifacts/m-p/665497/highlight/true#M1638)
 - If we have multiple gcloud auth accounts we can get the below error, if scope is not defined for one of the accounts;
 	```google.auth.exceptions.RefreshError: ('invalid_scope: Invalid OAuth scope or ID token audience provided.', {'error': 'invalid_scope', 'error_description': 'Invalid OAuth scope or ID token audience provided.'})```